Codex CLI

 What is Codex CLI?

-Codex CLI is OpenAI’s command-line coding agent.
-It’s designed for autonomous task execution — you assign it a task, and it plans, implements, tests, and iterates until the job is done.
+Codex CLI is OpenAI’s open-source command-line coding agent, rewritten in Rust as of early 2026.
+It’s designed for autonomous task execution — you assign it a task, and it can plan, implement, test, and iterate with minimal guidance, but outputs still require human review.
+The default model is GPT-5.4 (also available: GPT-5.4-mini for faster/cheaper tasks, GPT-5.3-Codex).

 Key features: